-Blueberry Chocolate Chunk Cookies are a perfect combination of a delicious blueberry muffin and a scrumptious chocolate chip cookie.
+Blueberry Chocolate Chip Cookies are a perfect combination of a delicious blueberry muffin and a scrumptious chocolate chip cookie.
 They always draw a crowd!

 I love blueberry muffins and I really love chocolate chip cookies.